 Yesterday, Google’s Distinguished Engineer Matt Cutts published a post on the Google Webmaster Central Blog titled Another step to reward high-quality sites that started out by praising SEOs who help improve the quality of web sites they work upon.
 The post also noted:

-This isn’t something new, but it sounds like Google is turning up the heat some on violations of their guidelines, and we’ve seen patents and papers in the past that describe some of the approaches they might take to accomplish this change.
+This isn’t something new, but it sounds like Google is turning up the heat some on violations of their guidelines, involving web spam and we’ve seen patents and papers in the past that describe some of the approaches they might take to accomplish this change.

 A good starting point is the Google patent Methods and systems for identifying manipulated articles